LunarEclipse1185/IsoKeyboard/README.md

-an isometric microtonal keyboard aiming to recreate Lumatone on ios devices
+an isomorphic microtonal keyboard aiming to recreate Lumatone on ios devices

 !
 UI only tested for iPad Gen 9, which i own